Mousumi2026/rmg-production-analysis-dashboard/README.md

 insights

-Fabric inspection pass rate is only 60.22%, resulting in a high dyeing reprocess rate of 12.37%.
+** Fabric inspection pass rate is only 60.22%, resulting in a high dyeing reprocess rate of 12.37%.

-insights

-Average fabric shrinkage is 6%, which is above the target of 5%, showing weak finishing control.
+** Average fabric shrinkage is 6%, which is above the target of 5%, showing weak finishing control.

-insights

-All major buyers show the same inspection pass rate (60.22%), indicating that quality issues are systemic and internal, rather than buyer-specific.
+** All major buyers show the same inspection pass rate (60.22%), indicating that quality issues are systemic and internal, rather than buyer-specific.

-insights

 🔹 Garments (Cutting, Sewing, Finishing & Shipment)

-Sewing efficiency is extremely high at 99.26%, with several lines exceeding 152%, suggesting very high productivity but a possible need to review target settings.
+ ** Sewing efficiency is extremely high at 99.26%, with several lines exceeding 152%, suggesting very high productivity but a possible need to review target settings.

-insights

-Finishing achievement is 99.62%, meaning most orders are technically ready for dispatch.
+** Finishing achievement is 99.62%, meaning most orders are technically ready for dispatch.

-insights

-Average DHU (Defects per Hundred Units) is 4.50%, which still offers scope for further cost and rework reduction.
+** Average DHU (Defects per Hundred Units) is 4.50%, which still offers scope for further cost and rework reduction.

-insights

-Despite strong finishing performance, on-time shipment is only 34%, highlighting a major delivery and planning gap.
+** Despite strong finishing performance, on-time shipment is only 34%, highlighting a major delivery and planning gap.

-insights

-Cutting volume shows a declining trend from 12.6M (2023–24) to 9.9M (2025), which may indicate a potential slowdown in future orders.
+** Cutting volume shows a declining trend from 12.6M (2023–24) to 9.9M (2025), which may indicate a potential slowdown in future orders.

-insights

 🛠 Tools & Technology